Pronounciation: GER-ber-a ja-me-SO-nee-i

 Foliage/Texture: Basally clumping, sessile, oblanceolate leaves, clefted and lobed, pubescent sometimes to 5 inches; medium texture.

-Flowers & Fruits: 3 inches radiant ray flowers (multiple colors; white, yellow, orange, pink, red) on peduncles to 6 inches long; fruits are a villous (hairy) achene.
+Flowers & Fruits: Radiant, perfect ray flowers (multiple colors; white, yellow, orange, pink, red) to 3 inches in diameter on peduncles to 6 inches long; fruits are a villous (hairy) achene.

 Seasonal Color: Bright flowers during winter and early spring